taishi-n/Nakashima2023APSIPA-SIP/review/reply.md

   <img src="./fig/freq-limit/rot-sfiiva-m.png" style="width:60%;display:block;margin:auto">
   <figcaption style="text-align:center">(c) SFIIVA-M after rotation.</figcaption>
   <br>
-  <figcaption style="text-align:center">Fig. 1: Beam patterns of demixing matrices <strong>in 5 frequencies</strong>.</figcaption>
+  <figcaption style="text-align:center">Fig. 1: Beam patterns of demixing matrices <strong>in 5 frequencies</strong> (125, 250, 500, 1000, 2000 Hz).</figcaption>
 </figure>

-However, as you pointed out, authors agree that the color map makes it difficult to see.
+However, as you pointed out, we agree that the color map makes it difficult to see.
-Therefore, we kept the original plotting style, but changed the color map, and made some modifications such as the position of the color bar and the size of each plot.
+Therefore, we kept the original plotting style but changed the color map and made some modifications, such as the color bar's position and the plot's size.

 <figure>
   <img src="./fig/ref.png" style="width:60%;display:block;margin:auto">
   <figcaption style="text-align:center">(a) Before rotation.</figcaption>